guyah/LebaneseLottery/README.md

 2. Assessing the best model to predict randomized data.
 3. Data science obviously.

+### Notebook

+You  may find the ipynb notebook that I have implemented, which can also be found on Kaggle.

 ### Kaggle Link

 * [Kaggle Lebanese Lottery](https://www.kaggle.com/guyabihanna/lebanese-lottery) - Check out the project here